korewaChino/umu-wrapper/README.md

 ## Usage

 1. Install umu-launcher
-2. Create a TOML file with the following format:
+2. Create a TOML file with the following format in `~/.config/umu-wrapper.toml` (or any other path you want, just specify it with the `-c` flag)

 ```toml
 # Optional: Global variables that will be applied to all games.